act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Failed Example 1

-This paragraph holds the visual reference word "right".
+This paragraph includes the [visual reference word][] "right".
 The user is told to find the menu on the right but the menu is not identified in any other way.

 ```html
 <head>